 - Measurement of Privacy Leakage in Intelligent Transportation Systems

 - Threat Models and Attack Strategies of Intelligent Transportation Systems

 - Intrusion and Malware Detection for Intelligent Transportation Systems

 The workshop schedule is as follows.
-All times are in US Eastern Time (EST)
+All times are in local time in Germany

 Greetings & Opening Remarks